Be a Mediation Coach for PMI

 WHAT TO EXPECT & CRITERIA

 Thank you for your interest in coaching some of LA's peer mediators.
 WJC recognizes that experienced mediators come with a wide range of backgrounds and specializations.
 For the Invitational, WJC seeks mediators comfortable with coaching youth on mediating age-appropriate interpersonal conflicts that commonly occur in schools.
-The following are the minimum criteria to qualify as a 2016 Western Justice Center Invitational mediation coach:
+The following are the criteria to qualify as a 2017 Western Justice Center Invitational mediation coach:

 - 25 hours of mediation training AND 5 completed mediation cases,